Health and Safety

 Working with treated timber

-Timber treatments preserves timber but can also be hazardous to health.
+Timber treatment preserves timber but can also be hazardous to health.

 On this page: